submariner-io/shipyard/README.md

 ### Makefile

-The makefile should include targets to run everything in dapper, they're defined in [Makefile.dapper](Makefile.dapper) and can be copied as is and included.
-To use shipyard's target simply include the [Makefile.inc](Makefile.inc) file in your own Makefile.
+The Makefile should include targets to run everything in Dapper.
+They're defined in [Makefile.dapper](Makefile.dapper) and can be copied as-is and included.
+To use Shipyard's target, simply include the [Makefile.inc](Makefile.inc) file in your own Makefile.

 The simplest Makefile would look like this: